klean2050/EEG_CrossModal/README.md

 </div>

 Code and music embeddings provided.
 To run, you must have the DEAP Dataset, stored into `data/` folder.
-We provide pre-trained music embeddings.

 * Clone the current repository and `cd` into
 * run `pip install -r requirements.txt`